robertbullen/dakboard/docs/slides/introduction/introduction.md

 - Column

     - Learn about programming electronics with Raspberry Pis
+    - Delve into the world of Python
     - Add an interesting project to my personal GitHub account
-    - Excite and inspire others at Constellation
+    - Excite and inspire others at Constellation to embrace Personal Hack Days
     - Reinforce management's decision to bestow this privilege